 I'm a PhD candidate in the computer science department at Purdue, advised by Prof. Ananth Grama.
-I work in applied data science.
-My PhD research centers around understanding variability and commonalities in functional brain networks.
+I have acquired tools from a diverse set areas including ML, deep learning, multi-modal learning, and network science.
+In my PhD, I have developed and applied tools from ML/data science in context to biomedical images -- in particular, functional MRIs of brains.
 I bring a computer scientist's perspective to interesting problems in connectomics.
 My solutions are rooted in computationally sound methods with good performance guarantees.
-I have acquired tools from a diverse set of areas, including: deep learning, matrix computation, network science, and randomized numerical linear algebra.

-More broadly, I'm interested in finding new solutions for problems by means of clever models, and insights from different areas of data science.
+More broadly, I'm interested in solutions for challenging problems by means of clever models, and insights from different sciences.
 To this end, I actively develop new methods, while leveraging the power of relevant existing work.
 A key emphasis in my work is to find the right balance between interpretability and performance.

-I've previously worked on single-cell transcriptomics (first two years in Purdue), protein prediction (in TU Munich), rehabilitation robotics (in DLR/German Aerospace Center) and wireless networks (in the Indian Institute of Science).
+I also have experience in healthcare, single-cell transcriptomics, rehabilitation robotics (in DLR/German Aerospace Center), and wireless networks (in the Indian Institute of Science).